 Is my golf trip to Turkey financially protected?

 Yes.
-Golf Planet Holidays has arranged tailor-made golf since 1981, and your trip is fully protected: we are ATOL Protected, and your money is held securely in trust with PTS until the day you travel.
+Golf Planet Holidays has arranged hand-built golf since 1981, and your trip is fully protected: we are ATOL Protected, and your money is held securely in trust with PTS until the day you travel.
 You can book your Belek golf holiday with complete peace of mind.

 What should I pack for golf in Turkey across the seasons?